 This initiative supports ASEAN capital market integration in Cambodia, Laos, Myanmar, and Vietnam, benefitting from international experience, especially that of other Southeast Asian economies.

 Cette page contient toutes les informations se rapportant à la mise en oeuvrede la Convention de l’OCDE sur la lutte contre la corruption en République tchèque.

 Cette page contient toutes les informations se rapportant à la mise en oeuvre de la Convention de l’OCDE sur la lutte contre la corruption au Danemark.

 Cette page contient toutes les informations se rapportant à la mise en oeuvrede la Convention de l’OCDE sur la lutte contre la corruption aux Pays-Bas.

 How do international agreements such as the OECD Anti-Bribery Convention help corruption hunters in their work?
 This panel discussion on the OECD Anti-Bribery Convention took place at the University of Bergen on 11 May 2015.

 This page contains video reports and interviews with experts on fighting foreign bribery and the OECD Anti-Bribery Convention.

-The Myanmar government, in partnership with the OECD and ASEAN, has undertaken a review of its investment policies as part of an active programme of investment policy reforms to make the country a more attractive destination for investors.
+The government of the Lao People’s Democratic Republic, in partnership with the OECD and ASEAN, is undertaking a review of its investment policies as part of an active programme of investment policy reforms to make the country a more attractive destination for investors.